seduerr91/seduerr91.github.io/pages/castle-object-oriented-python.md

     - Licht: optional params: by specifying default values; these are evaluated exactly once when func is first created; hence set default values to 'None' or reset lists with 'sam = [] if sam is None else sam
     - `Sitz` - *args: def get_webpages(*links): * accepts any number of arguments and puts them all in a tuple named links
     - `Lehne` - **kwargs: accepts arbitrary keyword arguments; it's possible to pass any keyword, be careful!
-    - `Ich` - unpacking arguments show_args(**more args): useful for mapping user input
+    - `Viewer` - unpacking arguments show_args(**more args): useful for mapping user input
-- `Residenzplatz` - Callable Objects:
-    - `parking` - def a_function(): top-level objects and are passed around to execute once a condition is met
+- `Residence square` - def a_function(): top-level objects and are passed around to execute once a condition is met
-    - `Ampel` - callbacks: used for reactions (e.g., when a user clicks)
+    - `traffic lights` - callbacks: used for reactions (e.g., when a user clicks)
-    - `statue` - monkey patching: myobj.do_something = do_another_thing will patch all instances of myobj and create chaos; only use in automated testing to await expensive API-calls
+    - `fountain` - monkey patching: myobj.do_something = do_another_thing will patch all instances of myobj and create chaos; only use in automated testing to await expensive API-calls
     - `balcony` - Adding __call__() method: makes objects callable, and allows them to be stateful (funcs cannot!)
-- `Weinkeller` - File I/O:
+- `Wine cellar` - File I/O:
     - `entrance` - open(): opens OS files, & returns a Python file object, names can be relative or absolute
     - `statue` - Pathlib works with '/'
     - `basement` - Pass a mode when opening: 'w': write, 'a': append, 'r': read, 'b': binary
-    - `Faesser` - read(): returns entire contend, readlines() returns list of all lines
+    - `barrels` - read(): returns entire contend, readlines() returns list of all lines
     - `table` - explicitly use '\n' character, coz only print() has newlines in python
     - `candles` - always close() filebuffers with a contextmanager
-- `Garten` - Context manager with:
+- `garden` - Context manager with:
-    - `oben` - using with statement ensures a context (api-call, file buffer, threading) is closed even if an error happens making finally: close() unnecessary, even returns partial results
+    - `upper` - using with statement ensures a context (api-call, file buffer, threading) is closed even if an error happens making finally: close() unnecessary, even returns partial results
     - with source_path.open() as source_file 	# binds context to variable
-    - `unten` - ALWAYS WRAP FILES INTO WITH STATEMENTS
+    - `lower` - ALWAYS WRAP FILES INTO WITH STATEMENTS
 - `B. Neumann` - Yield: produces the first result of a sequence of results

 ## Chapter 9, Strings, Serialization, and File Paths